 The San people of Africa have drawn up a code of conduct for researchers, according to the Conversation.

-In Science this week: gene linked to expansion of the human neocortex, and more.
+In Nature this week: genotypes linked to hip osteoarthritis, and more.